 My preceptor spends more time with me than my clinical instructor.
 Who should complete my clinical evaluation?

-Your clinical evaluation must be completed by your clinical instructor.
+Your clinical evaluation must be completed by your most recent clinical instructor.
 This evaluation includes questions regarding your academic performance that your preceptor may not be privy to.

 You may ask your preceptor to submit a clinical evaluation in addition to the one submitted by your clinical instructor.

 My senior practicum (or capstone) just began (or has not begun) and my clinical instructor can not complete a clinical evaluation yet; what should I do?

 Hopefully your clinical instructor will be able to submit your clinical evaluation by the deadline.

 If not, please ask your next most recent clinical instructor to complete the evaluation.
 Please continue to include your last clinical instructor's contact information on the supplemental application so we may contact him or her for a professional reference.

 I have additional references and clinical evaluations I would like to include with my applications.
 Can I do this?